EUCAIM/Glossary/2-Glossary.md

 ### Ethical and Legal Board (ELB)

 Body in charge of ensuring that no EU rule is violated, while ensuring that the research conducted is up to the accepted EU standards.
-In this context, the term “Ethics" refers to questions of legal and regulatory compliance that constitute a part of the governance process.
+In this context, the term "Ethics" refers to questions of legal and regulatory compliance that constitute a part of the governance process.
 In EU-funded projects, ethics is deemed a transversal issue and Ethics Advisory Board a key oversight mechanism to ensure understanding of the Ethics Appraisal Procedure, proper implementation of the Ethics Requirements, addressing specific issues such as Privacy and Data Protection Impact Assessments or Artificial Intelligence  and ensuring ethics compliance in general.
 The ELB will act as a contact point for guidance on ethical issues that may arise during project execution and beyond project end, working in close connection with any party saddled with ethics-related responsibilities.
 During the project execution, the ELB will be chaired by the WP3 leaders and composed of legal experts in the participating entities.
 Beyond project end, the members of this board may be reselected based on availability.

 ### ETL process